 No examinations to take

 On completion of each module

 There are no books to buy, no examinations to take and no need for any travel.
-You are supported by a range of online materials (videos, presentations, multiple choice questions) as well as a printed colour manual and experienced tutor support.
+You are supported by a range of online materials which videos, presentations, multiple-choice questions and a manual.
+There is also support from an experienced personal tutor.

 This module covers the different roles within the optical world, as well as the different regulatory, professional and trade bodies.
 There is an emphasis on the Opticians Act and the functions of the General Optical Council.
 It therefore gives new starters an overview of ‘who’s who’ & who does what.

 Excellent customer service is vital for any business and optics is no different.
 The module covers different communication methods and techniques to deal with different types of customers, as well as the cornerstones of excellent customer service so that you can learn how to delight your customers.

 This module looks at why people need to wear spectacles, reviewing the causes of ametropia before going on to look at the anatomy of the eye and the functions of its different parts.
 This topic is regularly highlighted as a favourite by learners.

 This module gives learners an overview of the different designs of spectacle lenses, including, single vision, bifocals, trifocals, progressive lenses and the latest occupational lenses.
 Time is also spent understanding the different types of spectacle lens materials that are available.
 Learners will therefore be more confident is discussing lens options with customers and be able to advise on different lenses for different situations.

 Contact lenses are an essential part of practice revenue, therefore, this module gives learners the fundamental knowledge of the different contact lens types and materials, so that they can deal with basic queries.
 Time is also spent describing the assessment and aftercare routines, as well as the importance of hygiene and good contact lens care; including the use of different types of cleaning solutions.